dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/mean-calculation-java.md

 Compute the Average energy consumption of a household per year
 --------------------------------------------------------------
 The given data set has energy consumption of the households for 5 years.
 The data is recorded every minute for the past 5 years.
-The goal of the tutorial is to compute the average energy consumption of the household per year.
+The goal of the exercise is to compute the average energy consumption of the household per year.

 Use case
 --------